scritcash/scrit/doc/federation-setup.md

     $ scrit-gov dbctype add -currency EUR -amount 200000000
     $ scrit-gov dbctype add -currency EUR -amount 500000000

+Now each of the three mints creates their key lists:

+    $ scrit-mint keylist create -desc mint_name https://mint.example.com

 Define the second signing epoch

     $ scrit-gov epoch add

-Now each of the three mints creates their key list
+Now each of the three mints extend their key lists (can be skipped if `scrit-gov epoch add` is called _before_ `scrit-mint keylist create`):

-    $ scrit-mint keylist create -desc mint_name https://mint.example.com
+    $ scrit-mint keylist extend

 To be continued...